bothniabladet/bothniapp/README.md

 # Bothniapp

-An image archive application written using Ktor and Freemarker.
+Image archive application written using Ktor and Freemarker.

 ## Configuring